oscarwong67/shobot/README.md

 Get it here: https://discordapp.com/api/oauth2/authorize?&client_id=192731877348474881&scope=bot&permissions=268561430192731877348474881

 Danica-Bot is a bot for Discord, which allows the use of various functions.
-Most notably, commands include:
+The commands are:

 !danica - Plays a Whale Sound